mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help  Show this message and exit.
 ```

 `bonsai configure` sets up authentication between you (as a user) and the server.
-This enables the server to verify that you are allowed to write Inkling code to a specific BRAIN.
+This enables the server to verify your access to write Inkling code to a specific BRAIN.

-You can find your access key at [https://beta.bons.ai/accounts/key](https://beta.bons.ai/accounts/key).
+You can find your access key at [https://beta.bons.ai/accounts/settings/key][2].

 ## bonsai create